juliuspfadt/Bayesrel/README.md

 # Example

 ## Unidimensional data
-This is a basic example which shows you how to compute alpha, lambda2, the glb, and omega for an example real data set:
+This is a basic example which shows you how to compute alpha, lambda2, the glb, and omega for an example real data set.
+The output includes both Bayesian and frequentist estimates.

 ``` r
 library(Bayesrel)